WHAT IS THE SUPERINTENDENT STUDENT ADVISORY COUNCIL (SAC)?

 - Update social studies and similar curricula to reflect a more accurate representation of history and from more diverse perspectives

-Completed applications must be submitted via email to Susie Golden, Executive Assistant to the Superintendent by the specified date.
+Completed applications must be submitted via email to Susie Golden, Executive Assistant to the Superintendent by 4pm on September 21, 2021.